isomerpages/nparks-naturekakis/_seed-fund/About.md

 	<li>Production and printing cost of publicity collaterals* for Chapters’ recruitment of Nature Kakis and its activities, e.g., exhibition panels and pull-up banners<br>
 		<i>*Note: Requirement for contents of collaterals to be Nature Kakis related</i></li><br>

-2. To aid the training* of the Nature Kakis to self-organize activities, the Seed Fund can cover the:
+<li>To aid the training* of the Nature Kakis to self-organize activities, the Seed Fund can cover the:
 •	Material costs used for training
 •	Transportation for trainees between community centers (near Chapters) and training venue
 •	Non-NParks Partner Fees for City in Nature related activities